Microlocal analysis of Doppler Synthetic Aperture Radar: Introduction

-For the linear trajectory, we show in Theorem \ref{thm line} that there is a left-right artifact, similar to that which arises in monostatic SAR, which can be avoided using beam forming to the left or right.
-Furthermore, it is shown in Sec. \ref{sec beyond} that this conclusion still holds under a more refined and realistic model of the wave propagation, indicating that our conclusions are robust.
-For a circular flight path, the geometry is different and the artifacts more complicated, but we are able in Theorem \ref{thm circle} to precisely characterize the artifacts, and then give criteria for avoiding them.
+For the linear trajectory, we show in Theorem \ref{thm line} that there is a left-right artifact, similar to that which arises in monostatic SAR (see Remark \ref{rem linear}), and which can be avoided using beam forming to the left or right of the flight track.
+Furthermore, it is shown in Sec. \ref{sec beyond} that this conclusion still holds under a more refined and realistic model, indicating that our conclusions are robust.
+For a circular flight path, the geometry is different and the artifacts are more complicated (see Remark \ref{rem circular}), but in Theorem \ref{thm circle} we are able to precisely characterize the artifacts, and then give criteria for avoiding them (\eg, see \eqref{inj_cond} in Lemma \ref{lem criterion}).

-This paper originated in joint work at AIM with Margaret Cheney, and we thank her for suggesting the problem and for her contributions.